HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/t_install_cluster.md

     -   AIX or Linux: IBMIM
     -   Windows: IBMIM.exe

     Repository:

     -   AIX or Linux: Connections set-up\\HCL\_Connections\_Install\\HCLConnections\\repository.config
     -   Windows: Connections set-up\\HCL\_Connections\_Install\\HCLConnections\\repository.config
-    **Note:** Installation Manager might ask you to upgrade the Installation Manager.
-Connections bundles only the 64-bit, version 1.8.5.1 Installation Manager.

 5. When IBM Installation Manager is launched, in the Select packages to install window, select the packages that you want to install, and then click **Next** to continue.

     **Notes:**

     -   Accept the default setting for **Show all versions**.
-    -   If you are using an earlier version of IBM Installation Manager than 1.8.5.1, the 1.8.5.1 package is selected in this window.
     -   Click **Check for Other Versions and Extensions** to search for updates to IBM Installation Manager.
 6. Review and accept the license agreement by clicking **I accept the terms in the license agreements**.
 Click **Next**.